 Here is what the view is from the deck.
 The window to the right is the bathroom window.

-First I used the blue painter’s tape to tape around the window frame.
+First I used the blue painter's tape to tape around the window frame.
+That actually ended up taking the most time and being the most detailed step of this project.

 Make sure you read and follow the directions closely.
 I'm glad I did!
 They said to do thin coats, horizontally then vertically.
 I wasn't sure this was going to work well.
 Here is what it looked like after two coats: